 BA (Hons) Human Behavioural Studies

-There are a variety of innovative and professional relevant assessments, including a dissertation research project.
+This course uses a range of assessment methods, including a dissertation research project.

 Q: How much will this course cost?

 A: For more information about course fees, please visit www.petroc.ac.uk/hefees

 Q: Do I need to be working in the field?